bixu/terraform-bixu-tfe-comment/README.md

 }
 ```

-You can even use Markdown formmating (so long as the Terraform Cloud UI
+You can even use Markdown formatting (so long as the Terraform Cloud UI
 continues to render Markdown):

 ```terraform